Who you market to, and how, is the most important element in the webinar process, whether it be free or paid webinars.

 I’ll share with you some basic stats that I have experienced with email marketing for free webinars.

 If I am using a list of 25,000 contacts, then I will usually get an open rate of 5%.
-Then from that 5% I will get a click-through rate to my registration page of approximately 8% and finally I will end up with around 100 registrants at the end of the day.
+Then from that 5%, I will get a click-through rate to my registration page of approximately 8% and finally, I will end up with around 100 registrants at the end of the day.
 Now only about 50% of those that register will actually show up and attend the webinar.
 But all registrants are still a valid lead for me.
 So figure you will get about a half a percent of registrants from your list.
-If you have built your list yourself then you list probably can be smaller with a larger percentage of registrants.
+If you have built your list yourself then your list probably can be smaller with a larger percentage of registrants.